CSCfi/csc-user-guide/docs/data/sensitive-data/sd-use-case-new-user-project-manager.md

 ### 8. Closing your project and data retention

-- As a project manager you should familiarize yourself how to [close CSC project](../../accounts/how-to-manage-your-project.md#project-closure) via the MyCSC portal.
+The default lifetime of a CSC project is one year, after which it will be automatically closed and all data deleted.
+As a project manager, you can either extend the project duration or directly close your project after completing your research.
+As a project manager you should familiarize yourself how to [close CSC project](../../accounts/how-to-manage-your-project.md#project-closure) via the MyCSC portal.

+*  You will receive an email notification from the MyCSC portal when your project is about to expire.
+Please keep your contact information up to date in MyCSC to ensure you receive this notification.

+* After the project is closed, access to SD Connect and SD Desktop services will be disabled.

--  **All data in SD Connect and SD Desktop will be automatically deleted after 90 days after project closure.**
+* All data stored in SD Connect or SD Desktop, including files, virtual desktops, and volumes, **will be permanently deleted 90 days after the project closure/ expiration**.

-- CSC projects must be renewed each year to help CSC monitor resources and ensure that all researchers have access to the services.
-Project members will receive reminders about the project's expiration.
-If a CSC project expires, you will be notified.
-You can also directly close your project after completing your research.
+!!!
+Note
+    Once data is deleted in line with CSC's data retention policy, it cannot be restored or recovered.

 ### 9. Log into SD Services